Greg-Vincent0711/Greg-Vincent0711/README.md

 Computer Science Graduate from the University of Albany, Summer 2023 Software Engineering Intern at Jahnel Group
 ----------------------------------------

 I've been coding for about 4 years now - I'm the most proficient in languages like Java, Python, JavaScript and the usual development libraries like React and Tailwind.
-As an aspiring Software Engineer I understand the importance of diversifiying your skillset, which brings me to what I'm currently fixated on - low-level systems programming and Artificial Intelligence(wierd combination, I know).
+As an aspiring Software Engineer I understand the importance of diversifiying your skillset, which brings me to what I'm currently fixated on: low-level systems programming and Artificial Intelligence(wierd combination, I know).
 As such, I've been following a tutorial on OS design in Rust and a free course on the practical use of AI.
 Check out both resources below:

 <a href="https://os.phil-opp.com/"> OS Design in Rust </a>
 <br/>